Jump straight to:

 Opening times

-Wednesday 6pm to 8pm: junior session for young people in school years 7 and 8.
+Wednesday 6pm to 8pm: junior session for young people aged 11 or over and in school years 7 and 8.

 Thursday 6pm to 8pm: senior session for young people in school years 9 and above up to 17 years old.